 It’s a common activity many of us have enjoyed at a friend’s house, neighbor’s house, or local business – a cookout, wine testing, or party outside on a deck or balcony.
 Many people look for homes or condominiums offering large back decks and/or a front porch.
-A quality back deck or front porch can provide the outdoor accessibility and entertaining space that can make a cramped one-bedroom townhome feel like luxury.
+A quality back deck or front porch can provide the outdoor accessibility and entertaining space that can make a cramped one-bedroom townhome feel like a luxury.
 However, decks, balconies, and railings require maintenance and proper upkeep.
-If they are neglected, especially when the seasons change and these structures are exposed to the elements, the materials can become warped and weakened.
+If they are neglected, especially when the season's change and these structures are exposed to the elements, the materials can become warped and weakened.
 This could result in the deck collapsing or railings coming loose and exposing you to serious physical harm.

 There are numerous instances of serious deck collapses that have occurred in California.
 For example, in June 2015, an apartment balcony collapsed, killing six students and injuring seven others in Berkeley.
 An investigation of the tragic incident discovered that the balcony had decayed to the point of severe dry rot, according to CNN.com.
 Imagine, in the blink of an eye, six young lives were lost because the owner of that apartment complex failed to take the proper precautions and upkeep of their balcony.

 According to the International Association of Certified Home Inspectors (InterNACHI), of the 45 million existing decks in the United States, only about forty percent are completely safe.
 Rail failures occur much more frequently than a total deck or balcony collapse like the one in Berkeley.
 However, because rail failures are considered less serious and often do not result in a loss of life, people simply do not report them to the proper authorities.